 ABSTRACT.
-In 1978 Babai raised the question whether all minimal Cayley graphs have bounded chromatic number; in 1994 he conjectured a negative answer.
-In this paper we show that any minimal Cayley graph of a (finitely generated) generalized dihedral or nilpotent group has chromatic number at most 3, while 4 colors are sometimes necessary for soluble groups.
-On the other hand we address a related question proposed by Babai in 1978 by constructing graphs of unbounded chromatic number that admit a proper edge coloring such that each cycle has some color at least twice.
-The latter can be viewed as a step towards confirming Babai's 1994 conjecture - a problem that remains open.
+We show that any minimal Cayley graph of a (finitely generated) generalized dihedral or nilpotent group has chromatic number at most 3, while 4 colors are sometimes necessary for soluble groups.
+On the other hand we construct graphs of unbounded chromatic number that admit a proper edge coloring such that each cycle has some color at least twice.
+The latter disproves a conjecture of Babai'78 that would have implied that all minimal Cayley graphs have bounded chromatic number - a problem that remains open.

-1. Introduction
+1. INTRODUCTION

-Given a group Γ and a connection set $C \subseteq \Gamma$ the (undirected, right) Cayley graph $\operatorname{Cay}(\Gamma, C)$ has vertex set Γ and $a,b \in \Gamma$ form an edge if $a^{-1}b \in C$.
-Note that we will consider Cayley graphs as undirected even if the connection set is not inverse-closed.
-A Cayley graph is minimal (a.k.a irreducible) if C is an inclusion-minimal generating set of Γ and in this paper we only consider the case where C is finite.
-Minimal Cayley graphs appear naturally: a famous and open problem often attributed to Lovász is (equivalent to) whether minimal Cayley graphs are Hamiltonian, see [28, Section 4].
-Other areas in which minimal Cayley graphs naturally occur are the genus of a group, see the book [33] or concerning sensitivity [15, Questions 7.7 and 8.2].
-Different aspects of these graphs (sometimes of particular groups) and their distinguishing features compared to general Cayley graphs have been considered in [13, 16, 20, 22, 25, 31].
+Given a group $\Gamma$ and a connection set $C \subseteq \Gamma$ the (undirected, right) Cayley graph $\operatorname{Cay}(\Gamma, C)$ has vertex set $\Gamma$ and $a, b \in \Gamma$ form an edge if $a^{-1}b \in C$ .
+A Cayley graph is minimal (a.k.a irreducible) if C is an inclusion-minimal generating set of $\Gamma$ and in this paper we only consider the case where C is finite.
+Minimal Cayley graphs appear naturally: a famous and open problem often attributed to Lovász is (equivalent to) whether minimal Cayley graphs are Hamiltonian, see [27, Section 4].
+Other areas in which minimal Cayley graphs naturally occur are the genus of a group, see the book [32] or concerning sensitivity [14, Questions 7.7 and 8.2].
+Different aspects of these graphs (sometimes of particular groups) and their distinguishing features compared to general Cayley graphs have been considered in [12, 15, 19, 21, 24, 30].
 The present work is motivated by a question that has been brought up by Babai [3, 5]:

 Question 1.1.
-Does there exist a finite constant c such that every minimal Cayley graph has chromatic number at most c?
+Does there exist a constant c such that every minimal Cayley graph has chromatic number at most c?

-Babai conjectured in 1994 a negative answer even in the case the group is finite.
 Note that assuming minimality here is essential.
-Indeed, every graph is an induced subgraph of some Cayley graph [4, 6, 17], this is far from being the case for minimal Cayley graphs, which are known to be sparse [3, 32].
-However, there also exist (non-minimal) sparse Cayley graphs (of arbitrary girth) that are expanders and hence have unbounded chromatic number [23].
-The chromatic number of random Cayley graphs has been studied by Alon [2] and Green [18] and some concrete Cayley
+Indeed, every graph is an induced subgraph of some Cayley graph [4, 6, 16], this is far from being the case for minimal Cayley graphs, which are known to be sparse [3, 31].
+However, there also exist (non-minimal) sparse Cayley graphs (of arbitrary girth) that are expanders and hence have unbounded chromatic number [22].
+The chromatic number of random Cayley graphs has been studied by Alon [2] and Green [17] as well as some concrete Cayley graphs have been considered recently [9, 10].
+However, none of these are minimal.
+Concerning, the chromatic number of minimal Cayley graphs in [5, Section 3.4] Babai mentions the following:

-2010 Mathematics Subject Classification.
-05C25, 05C15.
+Mathematics Subject Classification.
+05C25, 05C15, 05E15, 20F65.